Advising & Applications now open for Summer 2025, Fall 2025, and Academic Year 2025-26. Click here to get started

 ASA recommends that participants remain enrolled in their U.S./home country medical insurance throughout their ASA program, in case they must return home early.

-Recommended Medical Insurance Outside the Official Program Dates
+Recommended Medical Insurance Outside The Official Program Dates

 Per the terms of ASA's medical insurance policy with CISI, coverage cannot be extended beyond the official ASA program dates.
 Participants may need to remain abroad beyond the ASA program end date for reasons beyond anyone’s control, such as mandatory quarantine or isolation due to COVID-19 infection or exposure.
 For these and other circumstances that may prevent a participant from returning home by the ASA program end date, we strongly recommend that participants independently purchase their own international medical insurance coverage to last at least 3 weeks beyond their program end date and beginning on the day after their program end date.
 Coverage may be purchased through culturalinsurance.com, insuremytrip.com, travelguard.com, geo-blue.com, or a provider of international medical insurance of the student’s choosing.
 Note that coverage purchased independently, whether through CISI or another provider, may differ from ASA’s policy coverage and terms.